HurricaneJames/react-tinymce-input/README.md

 ## ChangeLog

+  - 2.1.0

+      - revert to textarea as the default component

+  - 2.0.0

+      - added support for React 15+
+      - allow inline mode
+      - fix even handlers
+      - remove react 15.5+ warnings

   - 1.2.0 passthroughs

       - added `onClick` prop that will bind to the 'click' event on the tinymce editor